-The council will recharge an existing tenant following a breach of the council's Tenancy Agreement.
-Examples of such breaches include, but are not limited to, the responsibility of the Tenant to:
+The council will recharge an existing tenant following a breach of the Tenancy Agreement.
+Examples of such breaches include, but are not limited to, the responsibility of the tenant to:

-- maintain any driveway, paths and other structures forming part of the Property - maintain the Garden and any trees in the Garden - undertake repairs, maintenance and decoration that are the tenant's responsibility - repair any damage caused that the tenant is responsible for repairing
+- maintain any driveway, paths and other structures forming part of the property - maintain the garden and any trees in the garden - undertake repairs, maintenance and decoration that are the tenant's responsibility - repair any damage caused that the tenant is responsible for repairing

-Examples of Works required to the Property, that the Tenant is responsible for include, but are not limited to:
+Examples of works required to the property, that the tenant is responsible for include, but are not limited to:

-- chimney sweeping - o replacing electric fuses and plugs - replacing lost or damaged keys - replacing light bulbs - replacing waste plugs and chains to sinks, baths and wash hand basins - repairing minor cracks to plaster - o re-pressurising the boiler - easing doors over carpets - o resetting fuses if they blow due to an appliance/light bulb fault - o blocked waste pipes to sinks, baths, showers or wash basins - o testing smoke detectors and carbon monoxide detectors weekly - keeping electric or gas appliances that are the tenant's responsibility well maintained and where any such appliance is subject to product recall advice, to adhere to such advice. - not undertake any unauthorised improvements - look after the Contents (furniture, furnishings, fixtures etc.)

-- remove items from and cleaning the Building and / or Communal Areas - fulfil the tenant's parking obligations
+- o replacing lost or damaged keys - o replacing electric fuses, plugs and light bulbs - replacing waste plugs and chains to sinks, baths and wash hand basins - o re-pressurising the boiler - easing doors over carpets - o unblocking waste pipes to sinks, baths, showers or wash basins - testing smoke detectors and carbon monoxide detectors weekly - o not undertaking any unauthorised improvements - o looking after the contents (furniture, furnishings, fixtures etc.) - o removing items from and cleaning the building and / or communal areas